 Budget cuts at work will likely happen at least once in your professional career.
-AARC Members Dana Evans, MHA, RRT, RRT-NPS, Cheryl A. Hoerr, MBA, RRT, CPFT, FAARC, and Kim Bennion, MsHS, RRT, CH, share their tips and experiences to help RTs and managers survive and thrive through budget cuts.
+AARC Members Dana Evans, MHA, RRT, RRT-NPS, Cheryl A. Hoerr, MBA, RRT, CPFT, FAARC, and Kim Bennion, MsHS, RRT, CHC, share their tips and experiences to help RTs and managers survive and thrive through budget cuts.

 - Make a plan: When building the budget each year, I always make note of areas I could trim if needed.
 This ensures that I am prepared for the conversation and have a thought-out approach to reducing spending.
 I find that a well-articulated plan goes a long way with the finance team.
 (Evans)